-I'm currently a third year student studying Software Engineering at the University of Waterloo.
-I ❤ developing and working in Swift, and have worked on numerous projects over multiple terms in iOS, watchOS and tvOS - some of which you can find here.
-I have also worked in web, where AngularJS 1.x is my strongest suit, followed by some experience in React + Redux.
+I'm currently a fourth year student studying Software Engineering at the University of Waterloo.
+I ❤ developing and working in Swift & Objective-C, and have worked on numerous projects over multiple terms in iOS, watchOS and tvOS - some of which you can find here.
 My passion for development also goes into creating beautiful products, and if you drop me a line, I'd be happy to talk and learn about anything and everything related to product design and development.
 My contact information can be found at the bottom, let's talk!

 Noflix was an iOS hackathon project done at Hack The North 2015 where users were allowed to choose a price limit and a location radius before an Uber would be ordered to them and take them to a random venue with those specs in mind.
 I did all the UI/UX work and the majority of the iOS app in Swift.
 We leveraged a bunch of APIs (Uber, Eventbrite, Yelp) to make this happen.